What You Should Know—So Someone Doesn’t Know Too Much About You!

 By placing unwanted home computers at the curb for disposal*, you offer identity thieves an opportunity to learn a lot about you.
 Your account numbers, passwords and social security number may be left behind to dishonest people.
 When your computer is taken to be recycled, however, your hard drive can be reformatted and all of your personal information permanently erased.

-*Effective 1/1/12, trash haulers cannot pick-up certain ewaste placed curbside for disposal (click here for details).
+*Effective 1/1/15, residents cannot dispose of certain electronic in their trash and waste collectors cannot pick it up (click here for details).
 Businesses/not-for-profits are required by law to recycle most e-waste.

 What you Should Know About Electronics Disposal, the Environment and the Law

 Most computer monitors and televisions contain about five pounds of lead.
 Computers also contain other elements that, if improperly disposed of, can be environmental hazards (including metals and rechargeable batteries).

 Where can you Dispose of/Recycle Electronics in a Secure and Environmentally-Safe Way?

 There are several companies and municipalities in the Monroe County area that will accept computers/TVs from residents.
 Residents should call their local municipality to see if recycling programs are offered.
 Several programs are listed below.
 Click on the links, or call the listed numbers for details.

 - Monroe County ecopark (Cathode Ray Tube TVs and monitors - $10 each credit/debit card only)